kylethenderson/feedback-app/README.md

 ### Description

-**Caesar Feedback Form** is a multi-part form that allows users to leave feedback for a day.
+**Feedback Form** is a multi-part form that allows users to leave feedback for a day.
 There will be 4 views for the form parts.
 The parts:
 - How are you feeling today?